philsturgeon/tech-talks/content/api-descriptions-as-production-code/source.md

 ---

-- ⛔ Documentation
+⛔ Documentation
-- ⛔ API Specifications <!-- .element: class="fragment" -->
-- ✅ API Description Documents <!-- .element: class="fragment" -->

 ---

-✅ **How to use API descriptions as code!**
+✅ **How to use API descriptions to simplify code!**

 ---